samthomson/picili/README.md

 - `docker-compose run workspace bash "./local-setup.sh"`

-* picili is now ready to run and should be accesable from `http://localhost`
+* picili is now ready to run and should be accessible from `http://localhost`

 Click 'login' and then register to begin.